 “I really liked the emphasis on why certain practices are 'best practices', not just the how to do something.” — Kevin Weller

-Your Mac Laptop, Running Mountain Lion.
+Your Mac Laptop, Running Mavericks.
 It wouldn't be a hands-on course if you didn't walk away having written some code.
-Most of the labs can be run on the iPhone Simulator, so you don't necessarily need an iOS device, but you will need to be running OS X Mountain Lion.
+Most of the labs can be run on the iPhone Simulator, so you don't necessarily need an iOS device, but you will need to be running OS X Mavericks.